GP specialty training

 If you have submitted your online application to the GMC, your CCT will be sent out within 10 days of your training completion date, and you will be placed on the GP Register on your final day of training.
 You do not need your physical certificate to confirm GP registration.
 This can be done on the GMC website.

-By law your name must be listed on the GP Register before you can work in NHS general practice in any capacity so you must wait for entry to the register before taking up employment.
+Your name must be listed on the GP Register before you can work as a General Practitioner in the NHS, so you must wait for entry to the register before commencing employment as a GP.

 You must also be included on the Performers List for the country in which you wish to work.
 There are separate lists for England, Wales and Northern Ireland.
 In Scotland, each health board runs its own performers list and there is no central list.